TJ-programmer/Euno/README.md

-# E — a curiosity engine
+# Euno — a curiosity engine

-E is a mobile product built around curiosity, discovery, understanding, and connection.
+Euno is a mobile product built around curiosity, discovery, understanding, and connection.
 It is not a learning app, productivity app, or social feed: a few seconds of attention become a small piece of understanding, which creates a natural desire to discover something else.

 > Quiet interface.
 Strong content.
 Intelligent motion.